Tummy Tuck (Abdominoplasty) in Atlanta

 Abdominoplasty - Tummy Tuck Costs

 The Tummy Tuck can cost anywhere from $8000 - $10,000.
 The actual costs will be determined after we understand your individual needs and wants for the procedure.
 We understand plastic surgery is an investment and want all of our clients to pursue it with as much knowledge as possible.
-Schedule a consultation to meet with Dr. Lincenberg to learn more about the Atlanta plastic surgery procedures you’re interested in and get a specific quote.
+If you're interested in how much a tummy tuck costs in Georgia, schedule a consultation to meet with Dr. Lincenberg to learn more about the Atlanta plastic surgery procedures you’re interested in and get a specific quote.

 Types of Tummy Tucks